felipeflorencio/SwiftJsonThemeManager/README.md

   // trying to apply any theme configuration
     public func applyUIAppearance(with theme: Theme? = nil, avoid thisViews: [Any]? = nil) {

-        // If is the type UIViewController use this function to register to update
+        // If is the type UIViewController use this function to register to update any view
-        // any view controller that you use in your project, can be used to any kind
+        // controller that you use in your project, it's only for UIViewController type ThemeManager.registerForThemeUpdates(self)
-        // of view too, but is recomended to use with UIViewController only ThemeManager.registerForThemeUpdates(self)

         // Check if I should not try to apply template to this view